auca/com.392/Labs.md

 ### Task #6, "Producer and Consumers"

-Create a number of consumer threads that try to remove some work by decrementing a global shared counter by one.
+Create a number of consumer threads that try to remove some work by decrementing a globally shared counter by one.
 Create a second producers thread that tries to add multiple work items by incrementing the counter by some fixed value greater than one.